Inflectra/spira-documentation/docs/Unit_Testing_Integration/Integrating with JUnit.md

 installation of SpiraTest v3.0 or later.
 If you have an earlier version of SpiraTest you will need to upgrade to at least v3.0 before trying to use this extension.
 You will also need to have version 4.0 of JUnit.
-To use version 5.0 of JUnit, please visit section 3.1.
+To use version 5.0 of JUnit, please visit [Installing the JUnit 5 Extension](#installing-the-junit-5-extension)

 To obtain the version of the JUnit extension that is compatible with your version of SpiraTest, you simply need to log-in as a project-level